Mickleham, Victoria: History

 Mickleham Post Office opened on 1 February 1862 and closed in 1967.
 To the west of the locality a Konagaderra office opened in 1913 as settlement took place along Deep Creek but closed in 1920.
 This area is now known as Konagaderra Springs.

 Today

 Currently there are several estates under development in Mickleham.
 These developments include housing, schools, child care, city centre and a business park on Donnybrook Road between Mickleham Road and Hume Freeway.

-The suburb also hosts Mickleham Post Entry Quarantine Facility, the quarantine facility for all animals and plants entering the country, which must be placed in quarantine according to Australian quarantine regulations.
+The suburb hosts Mickleham Post Entry Quarantine Facility, the quarantine facility for all animals and plants entering the country, which must be placed in quarantine according to Australian quarantine regulations.

 The quarantine facility is located on Donnybrook Road, close to the Hume Freeway.

+The suburb also hosts the Melbourne Centre for National Resilience Melbourne, an infectious disease quarantine facility constructed during the COVID-19 pandemic.
+From its opening in February until October 2022, it was used to quarantine a total of 2168 people.

 Education

-Mickleham has three government primary schools - Mickleham Primary School, w Road, Gaayip-Yagila Primary School, and Yubup Primary School - and one government secondary school, Mickleham Secondary College.
+Mickleham has three government primary schools - Mickleham Primary School, Gaayip-Yagila Primary School, and Yubup Primary School - and one government secondary school, Mickleham Secondary College.

 Mickleham also has three non-government schools - Holy Cross Primary School, a Catholic primary school, Hume Anglican Grammar, a P-12 grammar school, and Darul Ulum Academy, an Islamic school.